 Journals can also include:

-- A narrative about what the student did while outside
+- A narrative about what you did while outside

-- What the student saw, heard, or smelled.
+- What you saw, heard, or smelled.
 Try to identify the objects, plants, and animals.

 - Drawings in pencil, pen, colored pencils, or watercolors.
-Students should pay close attention to the specimens as they draw, but the drawings don’t have to be perfect.
+Pay close attention to the specimens as you draw, but the drawings don’t have to be perfect.

 - Scientific Names/Common names of specimens

 - An interesting fact or two about the specimens

 - Leaf Rubbings (Place the leaf under a sheet of paper and rub over it with the side of a crayon or pencil.)

 The best way to get started is to go on a nature walk.
 Go outside and record the necessary data: time, date, place, and weather.
 Observe anything that catches their attention.
 It might be a bird’s nest or a shiny rock, a beautiful wildflower, or a tiny acorn.